xenon-middleware/xenon/README.md

 ## Documentation

-Xenon's JavaDoc is available online at <http://xenon-middleware.github.io/Xenon/versions/2.6.2/javadoc/>.
+Xenon's JavaDoc is available online at <http://xenon-middleware.github.io/xenon/>.

+For developers of Xenon itself
+* see [RELEASE.md](RELEASE.md) how to perform a release.
+* see [ADAPTOR_DEVELOPMENT.md](ADAPTOR_DEVELOPMENT.md) how to write a new adaptor.

 ## Legal